sotetsuk/pgx/docs/sparrow_mahjong.md

     * one red dora for each banboo tile type (9 tiles)
 * Furiten: you cannot *ron* with a tile you have discarded, but you can ron with other tiles

-### Modifications in Pgx
+### Specifications in Pgx

 Pgx implementation is simplified as follows:

 * Only for 3 players
+* Actions are only for discarding tiles (11 discrete actions)
   * If players can win, they automatically win
   * Players always keep red doras in their hands (i.e., red doras are not discarded if they have same but non-dora tiles)
 * No [Heavenly hand](https://riichi.wiki/Tenhou_and_chiihou) (Tenhou/天和) to avoid the game ends without any action from players